tensorush/tensorush.github.io/content/fpl.md

 tags = ["favorite"]
 +++

-Modern programming languages I'm hyped about.
+Modern programming language toolchains I'm hyped about.

 <!-- more -->